deamonpog/Team_McQuarantine_Milton/README.md

 ![Rplot6](Images/Rplot05.png)

 ### 5.5 Putting it Together
-Overall higher attendance capacity positively correlated with elevated exposures.
+Overall, higher attendance capacity positively correlated with elevated exposures.
 However, agents contacts, or risk of transmission remained flat from 25%-75% at group sizes 6 or below.
 Additionally, contact time between group sizes 4 through 6 remained similar before a significant increase in group sizes 7 or above.
 Walking saw a greater number and diversity of short duration contacts, while sitting significantly extended contact time, however, with a lower number and diversity of contacts.

 ## 6. Recommendations and Future Research
 ### 6.1 Recommendations
 Capacity can be increased without significant a transmission risk increase.
-Below are recommendations to to limit both the number and duration of contacts, and therefore, reduce transmission risk.
+Below are recommendations to limit both the number and duration of contacts, and therefore, reduce transmission risk.

 ##### 1. Limit diversity of contacts.
 * Stadium Entrance "Boarding Groups" to limit the funnel effect of limited entry points at specified times